glennhenry/cs-notes/docs/operating-system/04-multithreading/multithreading.md

 #### Thread Creation & Termination

 The thread library provided by programming languages have specific function or method to create and manage threads.
-For example, in Java, we can create a thread by extending the `Thread` class or implementing the `Runnable` interface and then invoking the `start()` method.
+For example, in Java, we can create a thread by implementing the `Thread` class or the `Runnable` interface and then invoking the `start()` method.
 In C++, you can use the `std::thread` class or the threading utilities provided by libraries like POSIX threads (`pthread_create()` function).

 When creating thread, we can specify thread attributes such as stack size, thread priority, CPU affinity.
 After a thread is created, it is assigned a unique identifier called the thread ID.